cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/on-demand/guest-agent.md

 !!! note

-    The `-L 3000:localhost:3000` option enables port forwarding.
-Port forwarding is needed to access the Grafana dashboard you'll create in a later step.
+    The `-L 3000:localhost:3000` option enables local port forwarding.
+Local port forwarding is needed to access the Grafana dashboard you'll create in a later step.

 2. Download and install the guest agent by running: